Nikaxe-dev/Instance2d/README.md

 Instance2d is a JavaScript framework where each game object (referred to as an Instance) can have a parent and a child, allowing you to organize your games in various ways.
 You can access instances easily just by seperating their id's by dots.
 Eg: player.gun.cooldown.

-All of the libaries are split into different instances, called services with unique properties and functions.
+All of the modules are split into different instances, called services with unique properties and functions.

 You can find all of these services under the `Game` instance, or import them as a seperate variable.